Forex Trading is weird…

 In other words, if you buy a pair, you are buying the Base (first currency listed) and selling the Quote (second currency listed), so Buying the EUR/USD means that you are buying Euros and Selling U.S. Dollars–this is the same thing as going to the Exchange and “selling” U.S. Dollars for Euros because you are buying Euros against U.S. Dollars.

-Here is a Graphic to help explain it:
+Here is a Graphic to help explain how currency pairs work:

 Understanding which currency you are buying and which you are selling is as simple as understanding the fundamentals of how a “Pair” works.